VoIP installation checklist

 - Cloud-based platforms: Cloud VoIP solutions simplify scaling across remote or hybrid teams.

-Step 2: Preparing your network for VoIP
+Step 2: Prepare your network for VoIP

-Preparing your broadband connection
+Prepare your broadband connection

 Your broadband connection is the foundation of your VoIP system.
 Without sufficient bandwidth and reliability, call quality will suffer.